mkhotamirais/job-sgt-tc2/README.md

 # My Next.js Project with TypeScript and ScrollMagic

-This project was created to fulfill the as signment from Company Summit Global Technology.
+This project was created to fulfill the as signment from Company Summit Global Technology as a Junior Front End Engineer.
 This project is a Next.js application built with TypeScript and ScrollMagic for animation.
 Follow the steps below to set up and run the project.

 ## Prerequisite